yapily/jose-database-field-demo/README.md

 #### Use the rotated keys

-In order to show you why we need the re-encrypt database batch, what I will do is first not call it.
-This way you will be able to observe the bad state of the database and why it's essential to call this batch.

-For simplicity, we will shutdown our demo first:
+In order to see the necessity for the batch tool to re-encrypt database, you will first observe the database in its bad state.
+To make things easier, first shutdown the demo application:

 ```
 docker-compose down
 ```

-Then only start the `db` and the `alice-application`
+Next, only only start up `db` and `alice-application`:

 ```
-docker-compose up db alice-application
+docker-compose up -d db alice-application
 ```

-The first thing we will do is check the actuator endpoints to verify that alice got the new keys and not the old one:
+Now, check the actuator endpoints to verify that the alice application is using the new keys and not the old ones:

 ```
 curl --location --request GET 'http://localhost:8080/actuator/jose-database'